phaustin/a405/_sources/assignments/rootfind.md

        ...
        return Tdew

-and use it to make a plot of dewpoint vs temperature from 0 deg C to 30 deg C
+and use it to make a plot of esat (x-axis) vs dewpoint temperature (y-axis) from 5 mb to 40 mb (i.e. Thompkins Figure 2.6, but with the axes switched)

 ```{code-cell} ipython3
 # you code here